marckoch/digital-cv/README.md

 ## would love to do more of

-Kotlin, Clojure, Functional programming, AWS, Quarkus
+Kotlin, Clojure, Functional programming, AWS, Quarkus, Kafka

 ## projects